equinor/equinor-trading-plotly-dash-template/README.md

 1. Run `poetry config virtualenvs.in-project true`
 1. Run `poetry install` in both the top level folder AND in the `deploy` folder
 2. Navigate to the `deploy` folder
-3. Set the Github token and owner values as described [here](https://www.pulumi.com/registry/packages/github/installation-configuration/).
-Select the `workflow` scope when generating the Github token.
+3. Generate a personal access token in Github.
+Select the `workflow` scope when generating the Github token
-4. Set a unique key vault name:
+4. Set the access token, when requested for stack name write `dev`:
     ```
+    pulumi config set github:token XXXXXXXXXXXXXX --secret
+    ```
+5. (Optional) If your repo is placed in an organization, set the Github owner to the organization name:
+    ```
+    pulumi config set github:owner ORG_NAME
+    ```
+7. Set a unique key vault name:
+    ```
     pulumi config set key-vault-name PROJECT_NAME
     ```
-4. (Optional) Rename the Pulumi project name
+4. (Optional) Rename the Pulumi project name in the Pulumi config files (probably have to do that for the config prefix too)
 4. (Optional) Set the project name config variables:
     ```
     pulumi config set project-name-prefix PROJECT_NAME